 studentsuccess@buffalo.edu.

-Lauren Galgovich is the student success staff assistant for Student Success and Academic Support.
+Lauren Galgovich is the coordinator of the Say Yes Buffalo program and supports the operations of Tutoring & Academic Support Services overseeing academic coaching.
 Lauren joined the team in January 2018.
 Lauren holds a bachelor’s degree in English and American Studies from SUNY Fredonia and a master’s degree in higher education administration from the SUNY Buffalo State College.
-Lauren enjoys teaching the LAI203 Academic Success Strategies course, which focuses on strengthening learning tools and skills for students who are struggling academically.
+Lauren coordinates and enjoys teaching the LAI203 Academic Success Strategies course, which focuses on strengthening learning tools and skills for students who are struggling academically.
 She is a senator on the Professional Staff Senate as well as a committee member for the PSS Inclusion and Diversity committee.

-Associate Vice Provost/Senior Executive Director, Student Success and Academic Support/Unit Diversity Officer
+Associate Vice Provost for Student Success and Academic Support

-Jacqueline Hollins is the associate vice provost and senior executive director for Student Success and Academic Support.
-She also serves as the unit diversity officer for Academic Affairs.
-Jacqui came to the University at Buffalo in 1998 as an academic advisor for underrepresented student populations.
+Jacqueline Hollins is the associate vice provost for Student Success and Academic Support, overseeing Student Success Planning, First Generation Initiative, Tutoring Services, the Center for Excellence in Writing, and the Cora P. Maloney Center (CPMC) and its associated offices.
+Jacqui came to the UB in 1998 as an academic advisor for underrepresented student populations.
 She served as the university’s pre-law advisor, overseeing the development of the Pre-Law Student Services Center and as the director of Student Advising Services (now Exploratory and Pre-Professional Advising Center) before assuming her current role.
-Jacqui is actively involved in the community, including being a graduate of Leadership Buffalo and the WNY Consortium of Higher Education Academic Leadership Institute.
 She is a recipient of the SUNY Chancellor’s Award for Excellence in Professional Service and is a recipient of the Friends of EOP award.
-She holds a bachelor’s degree in business administration with a concentration in human resources from the University at Buffalo and a master’s degree in education from Canisius College.
-Jacqui is currently pursuing her PhD in higher education at UB.
+She holds a PhD in higher education from UB, a master’s degree in education from Canisius College, and a bachelor’s degree in business administration with a concentration in human resources from the UB.

 Director of Tutoring and Academic Support Services